 Of course, buying a home can also be incredibly rewarding and positive.
 You’ll give yourself the best chance of success by being organised, clear about your needs, and planning ahead.

 This series of articles will help you manage some of the important financial considerations that can be the difference between winning and losing.

 The better shape your finances are in, the more likely you’ll get a loan.
 Plus, getting yourself financially prepared will make transitioning to a home loan far easier too.

 Start by taking stock of your current financial position.
 Note down what you’re earning and where you’re spending (and look for ways to reduce the latter).
-Chances are your bank will have resources (like apps) to help you better manage your money and there are plenty of third-party apps out their too.
+Chances are your bank will have resources (like apps) to help you better manage your money and there are plenty of third-party apps out there too.

 A big part of getting your finances in order is demonstrating to lenders that you can budget.
 It doesn’t sound particularly sexy we know, but budgeting can be really satisfying when done right.
-Your aim during this period should be to crush your debts (start with credit cards), reduce frivolous spending and get your finances working like a well-oiled machine.
+Your aim during this period should be to crush your debts (start with credit cards), reduce frivolous spending, and get your finances working like a well-oiled machine.

 How much of a deposit should you save?

 The golden number is generally 20 percent of the price of the property you’re considering, excluding other fees (more on that below).
 Aiming for this percentage generally provides a good platform from which you can pay off your mortgage.

 If you don’t have a 20 percent deposit and don’t want to wait, you’ve got options.